MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/authorization-concepts/index.md

 <procedure name="deleteUser" scope="element1 element2 element3">
 ```

 If you do not specify any scope - the procedure will be protected by the MobileFirst default security scope.
 That means that only a registered mobile app that is deployed on the same MobileFirst Server instance as the adapter can access this resource.
-Any security test protecting the application also applies here.
+Any security check protecting the application also applies here.

 #### Disabling protection
 If you want to disable the default security, you can use `secured="false"`: